Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_is_private"></a> [is\_private](#input\_is\_private)

-Description: Specifies if the resource is private.
+Description: Specifies if every provisioned resource should be private and inaccessible from the Internet.

 Type: `bool`